Severson-Group/research-repo-template/Reports/README.md

 _Short section that outlines the objective of the study that resulted in this report.
 Bonus points for having it be a numbered list where each number is an objective._

-_OPTIONAL: May include table of contents for long reports._
+_OPTIONAL: May include table of contents for long reports.
+See example [here](https://github.com/Severson-Group/KnowledgeBase/blob/main/CONTRIBUTING.md#article-template)._

 ## Context